-Once you’ve found a proctor who meets these criteria, have him or her fill out the application at: http://www.cityvision.edu/form/proctor-application
+Once you’ve found a proctor who meets these criteria, have them fill out the application at: https://www.cityvision.edu/form/proctor-application

 Step 2.
 Proctoring During Exams (After Proctor is Approved)

-- Be sure to complete the proctor application form (above) at least two business days before the exam is to be taken.
-Wait to receive approval of the proctor.
+- The proctor should complete the proctor application form as soon as possible in the term, no later than two business days before the exam is to be taken.

-- The proctor should ask the student to show you a government issued ID to verify that the person taking the test is indeed the student you have signed up to proctor.
+- At the time of the exam, the proctor must ask the student to show a government-issued ID to verify that the person taking the test is indeed the student whom they had signed up to proctor.

-- Most exams are automatically graded so the student will see his or her grade immediately.
-Those exams with essays or short answers will involve the professor in the grading process so the results will not be displayed immediately.
+- Most exams are automatically graded so the student will see their grade immediately.
+If the exam has essay or short answer questions, the professor will need to grade those, so the results will not be displayed immediately.
 The student will receive an email notification when these exams are graded completely.

 If you need help with the proctoring process, please email email@example.com.